bussnet/laravelshoppingcart/README.md

 ## Changelogs

+**3.1.1
+- cart is completly "Arrayable"
+- condition target is optional and subtotal is changed to cart

 **3.1.0
 - allow to add an already created Item Object or a list of items
 - add CurrencyCartServiceProvider
-- change the calculation-princip of the currencyItems
+- change the calculation-princip of the currencyIt ems

 **3.0.0
 - the internal repesentation of amounts is now int instead of float